KNOWLEDGE BASE Advertising In The UK

 Ad localization fails

 Here are some examples of localized advertising that didn’t resonate with the culture.
 It was an interpretation of what the culture was but the meaning was lost.
 Advertising is always hard but it’s especially difficult when trying to take a brand into other countries.
-Finding the true essence of a people group within a country is not easy even if you speak the same language and thing they are similar to your home country.
+Finding the true essence of a people group within a country is not easy even if you speak the same language and think they are similar to your home country.
 That is most likely not true.

 Combination of Ad Fails